 In 1969 production of No.236 Budgie Routemaster Bus was resumed with some new tooling provided by Mr Seener to include windows.
 It must have been a success because in 1971 an updated version of No.224 Railway Locomotive was added followed by a newly coloured version of the old Morestone Hansom Cab which was given the number 100.

-As business increased, new models were planned, first a Policeman's Helmet in 1973 followed in 1977 by a London Taxi (No.101) based on the FX4 vehicle.
+As business increased, new models were planned, first a Police Helmet bell in 1973 followed in 1977 by a London Taxi (No.101) based on the FX4 vehicle.
 Next came one of the best models created by Modern Products, No.102 Rolls-Royce Silver Cloud, which was issued in 1981.

 After this, Starcourt rapidly wound-down diecast toy production.
 A few coloured versions of the Routemaster were issued (Nos.704,705,706,707) and variations of No.702 Scammell Scarab but there were no new models planned.
-A large stock of castings of No.204 Volkswagen Pick-Up were sold off in 1985 for painting and finishing (they later appeared with tin-plate canopies under a 'Merracroft' label) but after that it can be said that the era of Morestone and Budgie diecast toys finally came to an end.
+Eventually in 1985 all remaining stock was sold to Merracroft Ltd. including some Scammel Scarab models and a large stock of unfinished castings of No.204 Volkswagen Pick-Up which were later painted in various liveries and issued to collectors.
+At that stage, it can be said that the era of Morestone and Budgie diecast toys finally came to an end.